 Pelagic Birdwatching Trip from Valparaíso

-A half-day Valparaíso Pelagic Birding Trip where Seabirds such as albatrosses, petrels and shearwaters are species with unique biology.
+A half-day Valparaíso Pelagic Birding Trip which is leisurely paced available daily where Seabirds such as albatrosses, petrels, and shearwaters are species with unique biology.
 In their wanderings, through the seas of the world, they only touch the firm ground for nesting.
 So to see them close up it is necessary to go sailing on offshore pelagic trips to try and find them.

-Chile has more than 4,000 kilometres of coastline and is considered as one of the best places in the world to do pelagic trips.
+In this Valparaíso Pelagic Birding trip, you will explore Chile which has more than 4,000 kilometres of coastline and is considered as one of the best places in the world to do pelagic trips.
 Even our knowledge of this interesting group of birds is very limited so there is much to discover and learn.

 It will last for around 6 hours, watching birds and marine mammals on the Humboldt current.
 The dates of the next trips are shown below.